brouzoufman/makepk3/README.md

 change the name of the directory your project is in, or hardcode it into the `PROJECT_NAME`/`GDCC_TARGET`/`PK7_TARGET` variable (`make.py`, line 18/19/20).

-You do not need to copy this into the same folder that houses `pk3/`.
+You do not need to copy this into the same directory that houses `pk3/`.
 Really, you should leave makepk3's stuff in a directory of its own.